 Since obtaining a BA in Theatre Arts from the University of Miami, I’ve performed professionally and in community theatre across southwest Florida, including places like Florida Studio Theatre, American Stage, St. Petersburg Opera Company, Players Theatre, Venice Theatre, and Asolo Rep.

 I am also very involved in the film scene, where I was recently featured in the latest from filmmaker Kevin Smith.
-I also wrote, produced and starred in a short film, 50 Words, shot in Sarasota, Florida and featuring over 100 actors and extras.
+I wrote, produced and starred in a short film, 50 Words, shot in Sarasota, Florida and featuring over 100 actors and extras.
 It’s was an official selection of the Sarasota Film Festival in 2018 and named BEST FLORIDA FILM by the Bonita Springs International Film Festival.
 My follow up short film, HER PLACE, has also been named BEST FLORIDA FILM (2020).

 - I’ve hiked across the country of Israel (really, from one side to the other).